Stratus3D/dotfiles/docs/useful_commands.md

 * `ssh -A -L 5432:localhost:5432 remoteserver` to proxy whatever (e.g. PostgreSQL) is listening on port `5432` on `remoteserver` to port 5432 on `localhost`.
 * `ss -tunapl` show which processes are running on which ports.
 * `ss -lntu` show which ports have listeners.
-* `ls -i -P` show which processes are running on which ports.
+* `lsof -i -P` show which processes are running on which ports.
 * `iptables -vnL` show default firewall rules.
 * `tcpdump -A` print out all packets.
 * `tcpdump -i lo -s0 -w xyz.pcap` save all packets from interface to file.